veerumot/Jobs_data/README.md

-# Jobs_data
-Repo for generating the DevOps Jobs Data
+#Repo for scrapping DevOps Jobs posted in linkdein on Daily, Weekly and Monthly basis.